celery/celery/docs/userguide/daemonizing.rst

 This can reveal hints as to why the service won't start.

-If the worker starts with *"OK"* but exits almost immediately afterwards and there is nothing in the log file, then there is probably an error but as the daemons standard outputs are already closed you'll not be able to see them anywhere.
+If the worker starts with *"OK"* but exits almost immediately afterwards and there's no evidence in the log file, then there's probably an error but as the daemons standard outputs are already closed you'll not be able to see them anywhere.
 For this situation you can use the :envvar:`C_FAKEFORK` environment variable to skip the daemonization step: